AnEmortalKid/anemortalkid.github.io/dogetest/readme.md

 * `bundle.js`: a generated bundle.js file with browserify
 `browserify -t brfs index.js > bundle.js`

-Required npm install:
+Required npm installs:
 - dogescript
 - browserify
-- brfs
+- brfs (for embedding the files as part of the browserify building)

 ### Run dogescript in script tag
 `tagdogescript`: